DataDog/integrations-core/fluentd/README.md

 ## Setup
 ### Installation

-The Fluentd check is packaged with the Agent, so simply [install the Agent][1] on your Fluentd servers.
+The Fluentd check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Fluentd servers.

 ### Configuration